Living Legends, Tales Alive

 Quintus' work is important even unto our own time as we are witness to the timeless sand ongoing struggle of women seeking equality, endeavoring to manifest their strength and power while daring to break away from those definitions and stereotypes imposed upon them by male patriarchy since the dawn of civilization.
 Those ancient authors who shed light upon various aspects of gender, race, identity and ego as in this tale beckon us to examine our own inner feelings and attitudes towards those we might consider as different, the other, somehow foreign and outside of our own realm yet sharing and manifesting the universal human emotions of joy and pain, love and hate, impetuosity and restraint, vanity and pragmatism.
 It is a story reflecting on the struggle between Hellenism which stressed the importance of the individual, the roots and foundations of which created the Western mind to be imitated throughout history and the older, traditional empires who sought to maintain that which had served humanity so well for so long.
 The commonality of humanity however, unites us all.

-Available to watch as a rental for 30 days at Vimeo On Demand...
+Available to watch as a rental at Vimeo On Demand...

 These verses composed, true tales have I heard from the tongues of bards, the pens of poets